brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

     </code>
 </pre>

-Let's break these layers down.
+Lets break these layers down.
 First, we've got an embedding layer, which we define as having `utils.VOCAB_SIZE`<span class="marginal-note" data-info="Remember from Part 1 that VOCAB_SIZE is the equal to the number of Python printable characters, minus several characters we've removed.
 That leaves us with 98 unique character classes."></span> unique classes and an output size of `EMBEDDING_SIZE`.
 This is our look up table that transforms our integer valued class labels to word embeddings.
 Next we add a dropout layer which will randomly null out 20% of our input features before feeding them to the input layer.
 This effectively destroys input data and as a result adds variation to our input samples in a way that makes it more difficult for the model to memorize the training data.
 By doing so we encourage the model to work harder to extract more meaningful patterns from the data.

-Dropout is followed by series of LSTM layers, starting with the input layer.
+Dropout is followed by a series of LSTM layers, starting with the input layer.
 LSTM stands for long short-term memory and it's a popular unit type to use with recurrent neural networks.
 Since it was introduced in the late 1990s it has been shown to perform better than "vanilla" RNN units at learning long-term dependence between input sequences, a task that all neural network models actually perform pretty poorly at.<span class="marginal-note" data-info="True long-term dependence is an unsolved problem.
 It's the reason that models can create seemingly realistic short utterances that start to lose meaning and structure as the length of the generated text grows.
 That's why we can model shakespeare's speech in a way that *sounds* like shakespeare, but doing so doesn't leave us with an infinite number of quality new shakespeare plays.
-Check out [this delightful short film](https://www.youtube.com/watchv=LY7x2Ihqjmc) where a team of actors actually perform a screenplay written by an LSTM model."></span> The LSTM layers are where the *learning* happens, though we won't go into the details just of how that works here.
+Check out [this delightful short film](https://www.youtube.com/watch?v=LY7x2Ihqjmc) where a team of actors actually perform a screenplay written by an LSTM model."></span> The LSTM layers are where the *learning* happens, though we won't go into the details of just how that works here.
 Each layer after the input layer is called a "hidden" layer as the relationship between the input values and the neurons becomes opaque and non-linear, or "hidden."

 Finally we pass the output from our final hidden layer to a set of dense output layers.
 This is a common practice in classification tasks.
 A dense layer is a flat set of vanilla neural network units.
 If we use a dense layer as the final layer we set the number of output units equal to the number of class labels.
 The value at each index then represents the likelihood that a given input sample belongs to the one-hot class label at that same index.
-By using a `"softmax"` activation function, we normalize the output from the final dense layer, transforming it into a probability distribution where all elements in the vector sum to `1.0`, and thus each index represents the percent chance that an input belongs to its corresponding class label.
+By using a `"softmax"` activation function, we normalize the output from the final dense layer, transforming it into a probability distribution where all elements in the vector sum to `1.0`.
+Each index represents the percent chance that an input belongs to its corresponding class label.
 We have one dense layer for each character in the output sequence, which is handled by the call to `TimeDistributed()`.

-If you followed that it means that our model is expecting to be fed an input of integers<span class="marginal-note" data-info="Which it will internally map to word embeddings whose' values are learned during training."></span> and will output a sequence of vector values, each with a length equal to the number of characters we have in our vocab size.
+If you followed that it means that our model is expecting to be fed an input of integers<span class="marginal-note" data-info="Which it will internally map to word embeddings whose values are learned during training."></span> and will output a sequence of vector values, each with a length equal to the number of characters we have in our vocab size.
 Each vector represents a predicted character in the output sequence.
 The values in each of these vectors corresponds to the probability the model has assigned to each possible output class.

-Now that we've added code that creates our model, let's add the code train it.
-Apologies ahead of time for slamming you in the face with a wall full of `monospaced source code` but there isn't a lot of sugar coating for this bit of training code.
+Now that we've added code that creates our model, lets add the code that trains it.
+Apologies ahead of time for slamming you in the face with a wall full of `monospaced source code`, but there isn't a lot of sugar coating for this bit of training code.
 I've done my best to annotate it with helpful comments and we'll cover the basics in more detail once you've powered through reading it.

 <pre class="code">
     <code class="python" data-wrap="false">
 def train():

-    # create our model using the function we just wrote ^
+    # create our model using the build_model() function we just wrote ^
     model = build_model()

-    # once we've loaded/built the model, we need to compile it using an
+    # once we've loaded and built the model, we need to compile it using an
     # optimizer and a loss.
 The loss must be categorical_crossentropy, because
     # our task is a multi-class classification problem.
     model.compile(loss="categorical_crossentropy", optimizer='rmsprop')

     # Callbacks are hooked functions that keras will call automagically
     # during model training.
 For more info, see https://keras.io/callbacks/
-    #     - EarlyStopping: Will stop model training once val_loss plateuas.
+    #     - EarlyStopping: Will stop model training once val_loss plateuas
+    #       or starts increasing.
-    #     - TensorBoard: logs training metrics so that they may be viewed by
+    #     - TensorBoard: logs training metrics so that they can be viewed in
     #       tensorboard.
     #     - ModelCheckpoint: save model weights as checkpoints after
     #       each epoch.
-    #       Only save a checkpoint if val_loss has improved.
+Only save a checkpoint if val_loss has improved.
-    #     - LabmdaCallback: Your own custom hooked function.
+    #     - LambdaCallback: Your own custom hooked function.
 Here we reset the
     #       model's RNN states between Epochs.
     callbacks = [
         # if val_loss doesn't improve more than 0.01 for three epochs in a row